G3N3SYS1/Image_Retrieval_System/README.md

-# Under Vehicle Image Retrieval System (UVIRS)
+# Image Retrieval System
 ## Intro
-UVIRS  is an Under Vehicle Image Retrieval repository, where users can utilize it to view and compare multiple under vehicle images from the same or even different car plates.
+This  is an Image Retrieval repository, where users can utilize it to view and compare multiple vehicle images from the same or even different vehicles.

 This repository uses app.py (main) which contains 3 different pages (classes):
 ```
-1. Register Page: For adding in new under vehicle images from existing or new car plates.
+1. Register Page: For adding in new vehicle images from existing or new vehicles.
 2. Loading Page: Loads the image files and add them into the Output folder as well as writing into the feature_cache.json file.
-3. Main Page: Allows the user to view, select, find, delete and compare under vehicle images.
+3. Main Page: Allows the user to view, select, find, delete and compare vehicle images.
 ```

 *Note: Before proceeding, a virtual environment should be created.*